iksws/GnomeTurboNoteExtension/README.md

 In the box press CTRL + ENTER to show contact list, double click for send or CTRL + ENTER for send,  you can select multiple contacts and using the button send for send to multiples contacts.

 You can reply message to the contact who sent only CTRL+R in the box.

+***MENU***
+You can manage your contacts, for add you need only the enter host name and press ENTER or click ADD button and  the app will check if name existe in network.

+You can manager messages in history[R], you can sent again message in history[S] double click in message for sent.
+You can manager your images and attacheds